7 September 2017

-Time: 9:30am - 6:00pm
+Time: 9:00am - 6:00pm

 Organised by Professor Duncan Chappell, Dr Saskia Hufnagel and Ms Marissa Marjos.

-The workshop will be structured around a number of presentations by prominent actors in the field, but the main parts are discussions around the topic between all participants.
+This inaugural workshop aims specifically at discussions in the area of plunder, looting and destruction.The workshop will be structured around a number of presentations by prominent actors in the field, but the main parts are discussions around the topic between all participants.

 The aim of the workshop series is to encourage interdisciplinary research, cross-jurisdictional sharing of knowledge and exchange of ideas between academics, practitioners and policy makers.